kuhlshop/shopify-polaris-vue/docs/QUICK_START.md

 ## Questions?

-Check the documentation files listed above, or review the example `SButton` component to understand the pattern.
+Check the documentation files listed above.
+After generating components, review any generated component to understand the pattern.